ClinicalTrials.Veeva

 Description:

 Pregnant participants who are randomized to receive PATH patient navigation will be assigned to a patient navigator.
-The patient navigator will meet with the patient in early pregnancy for introductions, education, and assessment of social determinants of health.
-The patient navigator will offer support and resources (e.g., appointment coordination and scheduling, communication with clinical team, transportation, community referrals, support for mental health, support for other social determinants of health, etc.).
+The patient navigator will meet with the patient in early pregnancy for introductions, education, and assessing factors that influence health and access to care.
+The patient navigator will offer support and resources (e.g., appointment coordination and scheduling, communication with clinical team, transportation, community referrals, support for mental health, support for other non-medical needs, etc.).
 The navigator will provide support and continue linkage to resources through 2 weeks postpartum.

 Treatment: